NCERT Solutions for Class 7 Science Chapter 1 Nutrition In Plants

 (c) In photosynthesis, solar energy is absorbed by the pigment called __chlorophyll__.

-(d) During photosynthesis, plants take in __Carbon dioxide_ and release __Oxygen__ gas.
+(d) During photosynthesis, plants take in carbon dioxide and release oxygen gas.

 Q.8 Tick the correct answer: